evildmp/diataxis-documentation-framework/explanation.rst

 Provide context
 ~~~~~~~~~~~~~~~

-**Explanations are the place for background and context** - for example, *Web forms and how they are handled in Django*, or *Search in django CMS*.
+**Explanations are the place for background and context** - for example, *Web forms and how they are handled in Django*, or *Search in Django CMS*.

 They can also explain *why* things are so - design decisions, historical reasons, technical constraints.